aylonmuramatsu/reactotron-zustand-plugin/README.md

   .connect(); // let's connect!
 ```

-In case , i use two stores:  "useApp" and "useAuth", each your stores should has fields "name" & "zustand"
+In case , i use two stores:  "useApp" and "useAuth", each your stores should has fields "name" & "store"

 name = name of store, this is show on reactotron